 Located on 6th Street on the Riverwalk

-This park has a large wooden viewing platform located directly on the waterfront, over the water.
-The platform is two stories high with stairs leading up to a viewing deck with panoramic views and access to sea lion viewing.
+This park is a large wooden viewing platform located directly on the waterfront and over the water.
+The viewing tower and park were built on the site of the former Kinney Cannery and Bumble Bee Seafood Headquarters.
+The platform is two-stories high with stairs leading up to a viewing deck.
+Enjoy panoramic views and the local sea lions.

 - 9th Street Park

 This is a small, landscaped area located next to the Riverwalk adjacent to a trolley stop.

 This park is a community playground with updated play structures, a basketball court, and a picnic area.
 This park is highly used by the neighbors of the park and is only three blocks from Downtown Astoria.
 More...

 the lower section of the Megler Bridge.
 The park offers views of the

 Columbia River and is a great place to view sunsets.
 More...